magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/what-is-thingsboard.md

 ## Architecture

-ThingsBoard is designed to be:
+IoT Hub is designed to be:

 * **scalable**: the horizontally scalable platform, built using leading open-source technologies.
 * **fault-tolerant**: no single-point-of-failure, every node in the cluster is identical.
 * **robust and efficient**: a single server node can handle tens or even hundreds of thousands of devices, depending on the use-case.
-ThingsBoard cluster can handle millions of devices.
+IoT Hub cluster can handle millions of devices.
 * **customizable**: adding new functionality is easy with customizable widgets and rule engine nodes.
 * **durable**: never lose your data.